apache/mesos/docs/persistent-volume.md

 * When using HTTP endpoints to reserve resources or create persistent volumes, _some_ failures can be detected by examining the HTTP response code returned to the client.
-However, it is still possible for a `200` response code to be returned to the client but for the associated operation to fail.
+However, it is still possible for a `200` response code to be returned to the client but for the associated operation to fail---see discussion above.

 * When using the scheduler API, detecting that a dynamic reservation has failed is a little tricky: reservations do not have unique identifiers, and the Mesos